openelections/docs/nittygritty.md

 But first we need the data.
 That's where you come in.

-The first phase of OpenElections is about getting the lay of the land.
 For each state, we want you to look beyond what's posted on election agency websites and identify the best available data sources.
 By developing relationships with election agencies and other organizations and experts, you'll help us identify the best sources of results for your state.

 Gathering metadata – the data about the data – from those sources sets the stage for the second phase: collecting election results.
 Whether you're a student, a journalist, a developer or a civic-minded retiree, we want your help with getting the data.
 To contribute, you can adopt a state, gather some metadata about its elections and submit CSVs that meet our data spec.